 The general contractor or building owner who hires you may ask you have your insurance company provide them with a waiver of subrogation.
 This guarantees that the insurance company will not try to recoup losses stemming from workplace injuries by suing them.

 Of course, your workers’ safety is your top concern.
 Independent insurance agents who are experienced with construction-type business policies can recommend workers' compensation insurance companies that can serve as wonderful resources for safety protocols and information.

 However, you will need different kinds of insurance to protect your property, including building materials, tools and machinery, while you are out on the job site.
 You can get this coverage in one of two ways:

 You may also want to speak with your independent agent about extra expense insurance.
 This type of policy can provide compensation for expenses incurred if your storefront or central office is damaged by a covered event and you need to rent temporary office space while repairs are made.

-When you are ready to shop for masonry insurance, you can contact an independent agent in the Trusted Choice® network.
+When you are ready to shop for masonry insurance, you can contact an independent agent in our network.
 These agents are available to answer your insurance-related questions and can help you determine which coverage types are right for your business.
 They can also help you save money by shopping around for suitable coverage at a competitive rate.